 In order to control the qubit and perform gate operations we send in optical light which can be tuned to match any of the nine transitions (from any of the three ground levels to any of the three excited levels).
 A simple square pulse with a constant Rabi frequency will rotate the state vector in a circle around the Bloch sphere, as can be seen in the blue line in figure 2.
-Unfortunately, these pulses are neither robust against laser intensity fluctuations nor good at transferring ions which are slightly detuned from the laser frequency.
+Unfortunately, these pulses are neither robust against laser intensity fluctuations nor good at transferring detuned ions.
 Therefore, more complex pulses are needed.